Why is my Dog a Fussy Eater?

 Try a different style of bowl or even a flat plate.
 Research has shown that sensitive dogs can often prefer shallow bowls which enable them to keep a watchful eye on their environment whilst eating.

 They work particularly well with wet and raw dog food.
-There are several designs available and a whole host of benefits for your dog and you.
+There are lots of designs available and a whole host of benefits for your dog and you.

 On the other hand, it's worth considering the type of bowl you are using.
 Could their ID tag banging against the bowl make a noise which spooks them?
 Are you using a stainless steel bowl which can be quite noisy?

 2. Variety is not always the Spice of Life

 You may think your dog wants or needs a constant change of foods The truth is your dog will happily eat the same type of food every day its entire life, so all you need to do is make sure you provide a tasty, nutritious meal.

 It’s difficult to relate isn’t it, could you imagine eating the same meal every day for the rest of your life?
 But there is a fundamental difference.
 Your dog is descended from opportunistic hunters that were accustomed to eating what they could get, when they could get it.

 Picky eating dogs will usually be happier to eat wet food served at room temperature, or even slightly warm, to boost the smell and flavour.
 So avoid fridge cold food.
 Even dry food can be enhanced with a little hot water to help release the smells.